dtcenter/MET/met/docs/Users_Guide/config_options.rst

 The case where this variable remains unset is handled inside the code, which defaults to a single thread.

-here are choices when deciding how many threads to use.
+There are choices when deciding how many threads to use.
 To perform a single run as fast as possible, it would likely be appropriate to use as many threads as there are (physical) cores available on the specific system.
 However, it is not a cast-iron guarantee that more threads will always translate into more speed.
-In theory, there is a chance that running across multiple NUMA regions may carry negative performance impacts.
+In theory, there is a chance that running across multiple non-uniform memory access (NUMA) regions may carry negative performance impacts.
 This has not been observed in practice, however.

 A lower thread count is appropriate when time-to-solution is not so critical, because cores remain idle when the code is not inside a parallel region.
 Fewer